Cindy and Barrett with RV in Montrose

 Sit in as many different types of RVs as you can handle.
 Ask yourself what amount of space and what layouts will work best for you and your family.

-Once we knew we wanted a fifth wheel and a Cougar, we went to Camping World to look at some and ended up finding the perfect one on the first visit to the lot!
+Once we knew we wanted a fifth wheel and a Cougar, we went to Camping World to look at some and found the perfect one on the first visit to the lot!

-We had planned on buying a used model, but the version we fell in love with was a brand new style, and no used versions existed yet.
-We tried finding a used one that was comparable, but no other layout was quite right.
+We had planned on buying a used model, but the version we loved was a brand new style, and no used versions existed yet.
+We tried finding a comparable used one, but no other layout was quite right.

 Being the budget-oriented person I am, I was having a hard time accepting we would be taking the initial financial hit on a depreciating asset.
 Still, ultimately, we couldn’t stop thinking about that specific fifth wheel.
 We were in love with it!

-So we went back, bought it with no regrets, and haven’t looked back since.
+So we returned to Camping World, bought it with no regrets, and never looked back.

-(Including five you should be asking yourself beforehand, and three you should be thinking about once you’re in the purchasing stage.)
+👉 I shared some additional tips for making your RV purchase here, including five questions you should ask yourself beforehand and three you should consider once you’re in the purchasing stage.

 Planning RV Routes & Finding Spots to Stay while Full-Time RVing